-The second part of this assignment is implementing routing using the RIP protocol described in class.
+One part of this assignment is to implement routing using the RIP protocol described in class, but with some modifications to the packet structure.

 You must adhere to the following packet format for exchanging RIP information:2 command will be 1 for a request of routing information, and 2 for a response. num_entries will not exceed 64 (and must be 0 for a request command). cost will not exceed 16; in fact, we will define infinity to be 16. address will be an IPv4 address.